This post may contain affiliate links. Please read my affiliate policy.

 • Mango: Frozen mango creates a thick, creamy texture, while fresh mango adds a juicy, flavorful topping.
 Learn how to cut a mango in my blog post.

-• Orange Juice: A naturally sweet and tangy base that enhances the mango flavor.
+• Orange juice: A naturally sweet and tangy base that enhances the mango flavor.
 Choose 100% juice for the best taste and nutrition.

-• Lime Juice: Freshly squeezed lime juice adds a bright, zesty kickโ€”skip bottled versions for the freshest flavor.
+• Lime juice: Freshly squeezed lime juice adds a bright, zesty kick—skip bottled versions for the freshest flavor.
 Look for fresh limes in the produce section.
 Key limes are smaller and more tart, while Persian limes are larger and milder.

-• Tamarind Straw: A fun, chili-lime coated straw that adds an extra burst of tangy spice to every sip.
+• Tamarind straw: A fun, chili-lime coated straw that adds an extra burst of tangy spice to every sip.
 My homemade tamarind straws are so fun and easy to make.

 Mangonada recipe in two glasses topped with fruit and tamarind straws.

-How to Make a Mangonada (Chamoyada)
+How to Make a Mangonada (step by step)

 Adding sliced mango pieces into a blender.